clarkevansteenderen/ThermalSampleR/README.md

 ## 2. Loading your raw data

 A full worked example will be outlined in the following sections.
-The first step is to load in your raw critical thermal limits raw data.
+The first step is to load in your raw critical thermal limits data.
 Input files must be saved in .csv format, with two columns: one column containing unique species names (indicated by the `col` column below) and another column containing the response variable, with each row representing a single individual that has been tested (e.g. Critical